MitchellGoodwin/Tekken-Frame-Data-App/README.md

-For the forum show pages, it displays the last ten posts made on that forum.
+For the forum show pages, it displays the first five posts made on that forum.
+Buttons at the bottom of the page move the user forward and back through the posts.
 If the user is logged in, the page has a form to make a new post on that forum at the bottom.
 A post cannot have more than 500 characters.
 If the logged in user has any posts on that page, they have a button to the right of that post to go to an edit form for that post.
+A logged in user can also report a user.
+An email will be generated and then sent to the admin user.
+The admin user can then log in and see the reports on their page.
+That admin can approve and deny the requests to delete that user.
+And all of their associations.